-All students of Imperial Valley College enrolled in at least one unit of regular course shall be regular members of the Association.
+All students of Imperial Valley College enrolled in at least one unit of regular course shall be regular members or student volunteers of the Association.

-All members of the Association shall have the right to vote under this Constitution; to participate in the collegiate and community activities of the Association; and to enjoy any other benefits of the Association established pursuant to this Constitution.
+All members of the Association, with the exception of student volunteers, shall have the right to vote under this Constitution; with the inclusion of student volunteers to participate in the collegiate and community activities of the Association; and to enjoy any other benefits of the Association established pursuant to this Constitution, for student volunteers, at the discretion of the Association.